-Within the Council, Internal Audit Services, including the Head of Internal Audit role on behalf of the Council, are contracted out and delivered by Mazars LLP.
-Internal Audit provides independent and objective assurance to the organisation, its Members, the Chief Executive, the CMG, and in particular to the Chief Finance Officer to help them discharge their responsibilities relating to the proper administration of the Authority's financial affairs under S151 of the Local Government Act 1972.
+Within the Council, Internal Audit Services, including the Head of Internal Audit (HoIA) role on behalf of the Council, are contracted out and delivered by Mazars LLP.
+Internal Audit provides independent and objective assurance to the organisation, its Members, the Chief Executive, the CLT, and the Chief Finance Officer to help them discharge their responsibilities relating to properly administrating the Authority's financial affairs under S151 of the Local Government Act 1972.

-Also, the Accounts and Audit Regulations (2015) specifically require the provision of internal audit service.
-In line with regulations, Internal Audit provides independent assurance on the adequacy and effectiveness of the Authority's governance, risk management and internal control systems.
+Also, the Accounts and Audit Regulations (2015) specifically require the provision of internal audit services.
+In line with regulations, Internal Audit provides independent assurance of the adequacy and effectiveness of the Authority's governance, risk management and internal control systems.

-In particular, Internal Audit carries out assurance and consulting activities across all aspects of the Council's business, based on a programme agreed with the SAC.
-In doing so, Internal Audit works closely with the Authority's risk owners, service line risk teams, and the CMG.
+In particular, Internal Audit carries out assurance and consulting activities across all aspects of the Council's business, based on a programme agreed upon with the SAC.
+In doing so, Internal Audit works closely with the Authority's risk owners, service line risk teams, and the CLT.

-In addition to providing independent assurance to various stakeholders, Internal Audit helps identify areas where the Council's existing processes and procedures can be developed to improve the extent with which risks in these areas are managed.
-Public money is safeguarded and used economically, efficiently and effectively.
-In carrying out its work, Internal Audit liaises closely with the CMG and management in the service lines.
+In addition to providing independent assurance to various stakeholders, Internal Audit helps identify areas where the Council's existing processes and procedures can be developed to improve how risks in these areas are managed.

-The independent assurance provided by Internal Audit also assists the Council to report annually on the effectiveness of the system of internal control included in the Authority's Annual Governance Statement.
+The independent assurance provided by Internal Audit also assists the Council in reporting annually on the effectiveness of the internal control system included in the Council's Annual Governance Statement (AGS).